ttoivone/mediacapture-extensions/face-detection-explainer.md

 * Face detection API should work with [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream).

-* Face descriptions could be used as an input to various algorithms like Background Blur, Eye Gaze Correction, Face Framing, etc. Face detection minimizes the surface area that other algorithms need to process for a faster implementation.
-It should be easy to use Face detection API along with a custom Eye Gaze Correction or a Funny Hats feature from a ML framework by passing the face coordinates.
+* Face descriptions could be used as an input to various algorithms like background blur, eye gaze correction, face framing, etc. Face detection minimizes the surface area that other algorithms need to process for a faster implementation.
+It should be easy to use face detection API along with a custom eye gaze correction or the Funny Hats feature from a ML framework by passing the face coordinates.

 * Facial landmarks like *eyes* and *mouth* should be detected if there's support in the platform and user enables it.